What Remains (TV series): Critical reception

-Gerard O'Donovan, writing for The Daily Telegraph, saidWhat Remains served up such a thumper it made me very glad I'd persisted through the four, at times glacially slow-moving, episodes that built inexorably up to its inventively baroque denouement.
+Gerard O'Donovan, writing for The Daily Telegraph, said:What Remains served up such a thumper it made me very glad I'd persisted through the four, at times glacially slow-moving, episodes that built inexorably up to its inventively baroque denouement.
 There's been a rash of highly original crime-drama finales this year (Broadchurch, The Fall, Top of the Lake, Southfield) and this wasn't far short of the best.
 Sure, it was contrived, and convoluted to boot.
 But it delivered such a smack of satisfaction, most other niggles could be forgiven.
 The Guardian's Sam Wollaston said "In trying to tie up its ends, others have come loose, so what you're left with is a bit of a frayed, knotty mess.
 Disappointing at the end then, but mainly because what came before had been so very good."
 The Independent called it "a reassuringly baroque and nail-biting end to a brilliant crime drama".
-Keith Watson for Metro said What Remains "was a brave attempt to combine a murder mystery with human drama and, to its credit, there was a genuinely disorienting sense of uncertainty about a closing sequence that packed more action into ten minutes than the previous three hours and 50 minutes."
+Keith Watson for Metro said that What Remains "was a brave attempt to combine a murder mystery with human drama and, to its credit, there was a genuinely disorienting sense of uncertainty about a closing sequence that packed more action into ten minutes than the previous three hours and 50 minutes."
 Ben Walsh of The Independent gave it four out of five stars and said "David Threlfall excels as the retired detective who can't let this case go, and, up until the bonkers and gothic last 10 minutes, this is beautifully paced TV."

+Awards

-AwardsWhat Remains was longlisted for the drama category of the National Television Awards.
+What Remains was longlisted for the drama category of the National Television Awards.